sojeb/Github-Repository/README.md

  A list of repositories page where list of repositories showed.
 Done List fetched from https://api.github.com/ api using "Android" as query keyword.
 Done List can be sorted by either last update date time or star count.
-Partially Done (Only fetching data start count )
- Selected sorting option persists in further app sessions.
+Done Selected sorting option persists in further app sessions.
 Not Done A repo details page, to which navigated by clicking on an item from the list.
 Done Details page shows repo owner's name, photo, repository's description, last update date             Done